particle-iot/particle-swift/README.md

   * Delegate secured storage of credentials to the caller.
 Higher level consumers can store in keychain, etc.
   * Generally be a stateless (outside of authentication) API set for the Particle Cloud services.
   * Be compatible with Linux and other swift ports (long term goal)
+  * Multi-user concurrency.
+Multiple particle cloud accounts may be created and used at the same time.

 Intended usages for this library would include server side Swift, iOS/tvOS/macOS/watchOS applications that utilize particle cloud service, or any other Swift based product that wants to use the awesome Particle Cloud.